lemoncheesecake/lemoncheesecake-requests/doc/index.rst

 and then pass this logger to a session or to a specific HTTP method call.

+The boolean ``debug`` attribute controls whether or not logging is done using the "debug" level or the default "info" level.
+Please note that with lemoncheesecake 1.10.0 and higher debug logs are hidden by default in HTML reports and ``lcc report`` (with an option to show them) which make them convenient to log less-important data without overloading the report.

-The :py:class:`lemoncheesecake_requests.Logger` class also provide class methods to easily create instances for common usage
+The :py:class:`lemoncheesecake_requests.Logger` class also provide class methods to easily create instances for common usage cases:
-cases:

 - :py:func:`Logger.on() <lemoncheesecake_requests.Logger.on>`
 - :py:func:`Logger.off() <lemoncheesecake_requests.Logger.off>`